parisd1992/FirstAdventure/README.md

 # Project Goals

-A simple Text Adventure Game in C++ called 'First Adventure'.
+- Create a reusable Text Adventure Game Engine in C++.
+- Implement a simple text adventure game using the engine called 'First Adventure'.

 The aim of this project is to practice C++11, design patterns and do some basic game development.
-As this is an education exercise, some of the code is purposefully over engineered and the story simple.
+As this is an education exercise, some of the code is purposefully over engineered and the implemented story simple.

-# Story
+## Story

 You find yourself in a dungeon, trapped.
 The door ahead is shut, yet there must be way to open it.
 The question is, do you want to?
 Are you ready to face what might be waiting on the other side?